Indicator: Financial performance

-The forest industry’s financial performance improved in 2017 and marked five consecutive years of growth both in operating profits and in return on capital employed.
+The forest industry’s financial performance improved for the seventh consecutive year with increased operating profits and improved return on capital employed.

 (million Canadian dollars)